 As the largest educator of health professionals in Maine, UNE ranks among the top 100 regional northern universities in U.S. News & World Report’s 2019 list of Best Colleges.
 Programs are offered online and in-person at campuses in Biddeford and Portland, Maine, and, for those interested in international learning, at UNE’s campus in Tangier, Morocco.

 UNE’s master of science in applied nutrition degree prepares learners for leadership roles in the nutrition field, emphasizing evidence-based practices to support healthy outcomes.
 The university’s master of science in nutrition online program allows distance learners to customize a course plan based on specific career goals.
 Students enroll in six core courses, picking a capstone and five electives to complete the degree.

-Distance learners can also select a specific focus area, such as obesity and health promotion; nutrition and disease prevention; or business, social media, and entrepreneurship.
+Distance learners can also select a specific focus area: business, social media, and entrepreneurship; nutrition and disease prevention; obesity and health promotion; or sustainable nutrition.
 Students can complete the 36-credit program entirely online, finishing the master of science in nutrition online in only two years.

 UNE does not require a GRE to apply for admission.
 Applicants must hold both a bachelor’s degree from a regionally accredited college or university and a cumulative undergraduate GPA of 3.0.
 The university recommends completed coursework in nutrition, biology, or statistics before the program.
 Applicants must submit a resume, a 500-1,000 word essay on personal development and future goals, and official transcripts.

 University of New England is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 35. University of Alabama at Birmingham – UAB Online